SiMinus/todo-ts/README.md

 MYSQL_DB=todo

 ```
-Since the Entity was already created, the table will be automactically created due to the features of TypeORM after running:
+Since the Entity was already created, the table will be automatically created due to the features of TypeORM after running:
 ```bash
 npm run dev
 ```